A niche remedy for the dynamical problems of neutral theory: Acknowledgments

 \section{Acknowledgments}

-Comments from Alan Hastings, Marcel Holyoak, and Tim Keitt significantly improved the quality of this manuscript.
+This work originated in the lab of W.~F.~F. Comments from Rampal Etienne, Alan Hastings, Marcel Holyoak, and Tim Keitt as well as a thorough and insightful review from Ryan Chisholm significantly improved the quality of this manuscript.
 A.~E.~N.~benefited from productive conversations with Sivan Leviyang and correspondence with Juliana Berbert.
-Our work is partially supported by the James S. McDonnell Foundation through their Studying Complex Systems grant (220020138) to W.~F.~F.
+Our work was partially supported by the James S. McDonnell Foundation through their Studying Complex Systems grant (220020138) to W.~F.~F.